Summary

 Kinkajou | Potos flavus

-- Kinkajous are essential pollinators.
-They catch the pollen of flowers on their faces and spread it as they go from flower to flower, drinking the nectar.
+• Kinkajous are essential pollinators.
+They catch pollen on their faces and spread it as they go from flower to flower, drinking the nectar.

-- They can turn their feet in the opposite direction and run backward as swiftly as forwards!
-They also have long, prehensile tails that aid them in climbing through trees.
+• They can turn their feet in the opposite direction and run backward as swiftly as forward!
+They also have long, prehensile tails that help them climb through trees.

 Northern Olingo | Bassaricyon gabbii

-- The Olingo belongs to the Procyonidae family, so it is related to raccoons, ringtails, kinkajous, and coatimundis.
+• The Olingo belongs to the Procyonidae family, which includes raccoons, ringtails, kinkajous, and coatimundis.
 Although they highly resemble the kinkajou, their cousin, you can distinguish them from one another by their tails.
 The olingo’s tail is far bushier than the kinkajou’s.

 Owl Monkey | Aotus trivirgatus

-- They never stray far from their territories, claiming one or two trees as their territory and only leaving to eat.
+• They never stray far from their territories, claiming one or two trees as their own and leaving only to eat.

-- They are monogamous; they will bond and mate with one partner for their lives.
+• They are monogamous; they bond with and mate with one partner for life.

 Hoffmann’s Two-toed Sloth | Choloepus hoffmanni